-Prenot had a successful meet at the 2015 Pac-12 Championships taking gold in the 400-yard IM and silver in both the 200-yard breast and 200-yard IM, and advanced to the NCAA Championships.
-Prenot began the NCAA meet with a solid performance in the 200-yard IM, finished 3rd overall earning more All-American honors.
-On day two of the meet Prenot finished 4th in the 400-yard IM and won the consolation final of the 200-yard breast.
+Prenot had a successful meet at the 2015 Pac-12 Championships taking gold in the 400-yard IM and silver in both the 200-yard breast and 200-yard IM.
+Prenot began the NCAA meet with a solid performance in the 200-yard IM, finishing 3rd overall and earning All-American honors.
+Prenot went on to finish 4th in the 400-yard IM and win the consolation final of the 200-yard breast.

-Prenot had his highest finish ever at the 2016 Men’s NCAA swimming Championships.
-Lowering Ryan Lochte’s pool record and racing to gold in the 400 IM with a time of 3:35.82.
-Prenot finished second in the 200 IMand the 200 Breaststroke, both times bested only by double event winner Will Licon.
+Prenot had his highest finish ever at the 2016 Men’s NCAA swimming Championships, lowering Ryan Lochte’s pool record and racing to gold in the 400 IM with a time of 3:35.82.
+Prenot finished second in the 200 IM and the 200 Breaststroke, both times bested only by Will Licon.
 Prenot’s time in the 200 IM of 1:40.14 was just .1 seconds behind Licon.
-In the 200 Breaststroke he swam faster than the pool record of 1:49.43 finishing in 1:49.38.
+In the 200 Breaststroke he swam faster than the pool record of 1:49.43, finishing in 1:49.38.

 2015 World University Games

 After his junior year Prenot was selected to the 2015 World University Games Team that travelled to South Korea.
-He brought him three medals from the meet, including gold medals.
-One of his more surprising swims was a world-ranked performance in the 200-meter breast, which not only earned him the 6th ranked time in the world, but a gold medal.
-Prenot was prevented from going three-for-three on golds after also winning the 200-meter IM, when USA teammate Jay Litherland held off a charging Prenot on the freestyle leg, causing Prenot to settle for silver.
+He brought him three medals from the meet, including 2 golds.
+One of his more surprising swims was his 2:08.90 performance in the 200-meter breast, which not only earned him a gold medal but also the 6th ranked time in the world.
+After tying Aussie Justin James in the 200-meter IM for the victory, Prenot was prevented from going three-for-three on golds when USA teammate Jay Litherland held off a charging Prenot on the freestyle leg, causing Prenot to settle for silver.

 2016 U.S Olympic Trials

 Prenot qualified for his first Olympic Games when he broke the US and American record in the 200 meter breaststroke in 2:07.17 and beating out 100 meter champion, Kevin Cordes.
-That time is also the 2nd fastest in the event ever, behind World Record holder Akhiro Yamaguchi.
+That time is also the 4th fastest in the event ever, behind former world record holder Akhiro Yamaguchi, current World record holder Ippei Watanabe, and 2017 World Champion Anton Chupkov.
 At the midway point, Prenot turned in 4th place, but his final two splits were the fastest in the field and helped him storm to finish first.

 2016 Rio Olympics